catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 GET   /module/:id
 ```

-A very helpful illustration by [Apollo Odyssey tutorials](https://www.apollographql.com/tutorials/voyage-part1/intro-to-federation) - A GraphQL server retrieving data from data sources such as a database, REST API and a web hook
+An illustration by [Apollo Odyssey](https://www.apollographql.com/tutorials/voyage-part1/intro-to-federation) - A GraphQL server retrieving data from data sources such as a database, REST API and a web hook

 ![A GraphQL server retrieving data from data sources such as a database, REST API and a web hook](https://res.cloudinary.com/apollographql/image/upload/e_sharpen:50,c_scale,q_90,w_1440,fl_progressive/v1612408870/odyssey/lift-off-part2/lop2-2-01_actpy7.jpg)